SchulzLab/SNEEP/docs/gettingStarted.rst

 Testing your installation
 ==========================

 We provide a test script to verify if your installation worked.
-To download the test data and scripts, please clone the latest version of our GitHub repository
+To download the test data and scripts, please clone the latest version of our GitHub repository (if not already done)

 .. code-block:: console